nwisn/FilmRank/README.md

 `vignette("LAGFFRank")`

+and further help can be found by typing:

+`?LAGFF`

 # References
 [[1](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.418.3908)] Kleinberg, J. M. (1999).
 Authoritative sources in a hyperlinked environment. *Journal of the ACM (JACM)*, 46(5), 604-632.